go-goyave/goyave.dev/src/guide/contribution-guide.md

 I have many ideas for the future of Goyave.
 I would be infinitely grateful to whoever want to support me and let me continue working on Goyave and making it better and better.

-You can support me on Github Sponsor or Patreon.
+You can support me on Github Sponsor.

 <iframe src="https://github.com/sponsors/System-Glitch/button" title="Sponsor System-Glitch" height="35" width="116" style="border: 0;"></iframe>

-<a href="https://www.patreon.com/bePatron?u=25997573">Become a Patron!</a>